adrian-dybwad/DGTCentaurMods/README.md

 - WiFi configuration, Bluetooth pairing, sound control, Lichess API token, engine selection, and predefined position loading.

 ## Install procedure
-See the install procedure in the release info page.
+See the install procedure in the release page for the target device image/package.
-Note: when installing Raspbian please select Bullseye (legacy) and not the new "bookworm".

 ## Local development setup (configs and database)